Pancreatic Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Pancreatic Cancer

 - Certain hereditary conditions, such as hereditary pancreatitis, multiple endocrine neoplasia type 1 syndrome, hereditary nonpolyposis colon cancer (HNPCC; Lynch syndrome), von Hippel-Lindau syndrome, ataxia-telangiectasia, and the familial atypical multiple mole melanoma syndrome (FAMMM).

 Possible signs of pancreatic cancer include jaundice, pain, and weight loss.

 These and other symptoms may be caused by pancreatic cancer.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems:

 - Jaundice (yellowing of the skin and whites of the eyes).

 - Pain in the upper or middle abdomen and back.

 - Weight loss for no known reason.